Wisconsin Misdemeanor and Felony Theft Laws

 Repeat Theft Charges in Wisconsin

-Retail theft (often called shoplifting) carries criminal and civil penalties.
+Retail theft or shoplifting carries both criminal and civil penalties.
 Like most states, Wisconsin's law allows for a criminal prosecution (brought by a government prosecutor) and a civil lawsuit (brought by the victim, here the merchant).

 A person commits a retail theft by intentionally doing any of the following acts without the merchant's consent and with intent to permanently deprive the merchant of the merchandise or its full retail value: